Person

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

 Anya Schiffrin is the director of the Technology, Media, and Communications at Columbia University’s School of International and Public Affairs.
-She is also a member of the global board at George Soros’s Open Society Foundations.
+She was formerly a global board member for George Soros’s Open Society Foundations.
 1

 Early Life

-In 2004, she married Joseph Stiglitz, a Nobel Prize-winning economist known for his opposition to free-market economics.
-5
+In 2004, she married Nobel Prize-winning economist Joseph Stiglitz.
+2

-In 2011, Schiffrin attended the World Economic Forum’s annual gathering in Davos, Switzerland with her husband.
+In 2011, Schiffrin attended the World Economic Forum‘s (WEFs) annual gathering in Davos, Switzerland with her husband.
 She reported on the event for the Guardian newspaper and Reuters.
-6
+3

 References